What? You moved to Kenya, then you came back, and now you live in India??

 So I registered to vote with Dems Abroad way in advance.
 And typically, my absentee ballot did not arrive.
 And did not arrive.
 And did not arrive.
 Fortunately, as it turns out, some dude in the 1970s came up with a great solution to this absentee ballot mailing problem and got Congress to institute the "Federal Write-In Absentee Ballot".
 The FWAB, as we absentee junkies like to call it, allows people who have registered to vote but haven't received their ballot to download a generic one off the web, fill it out, and send it in.
 So I did that.
 Yay, job done right?

-you're allowed to vote for local issues on the FWAB.
+But, there are all these weird county rules and it's very unclear whether you're allowed to vote for local issues on the FWAB.
 Apparently there's actually a danger that if your county doesn't allow you to vote on local issues and you write in your votes for them anyway, your federal vote could be discounted.
 Since California is such a swing state, I didn't want to risk that, so I only voted federal.
 However this precluded me from having my say on things where my vote might actually make a difference, like Prop 8.
 Not so good.

 By some stroke of miracle, a week or so later my absentee ballot showed up.
 I was positively floored.
 But it arrived on a Friday afternoon, and about 30 minutes later I received an email from my trusty Democrats Abroad group informing me that the next Monday was the last day to turn in absentee ballots to the Consulate to get them sent home.
 Unfortunately that Monday was Diwali, arguably the largest Indian holiday of the year, and our hardworking friends at the Consulate get both American and Indian holidays off.
 Plus, the Consulate website told me that citizen services were only open 9-12:30, so I was too late to submit my ballot that Friday.
 Sweet.